cafjs/caf_conduit/README.md

  a map in a graph traversal that respects task dependencies.
  Map entries are labelled with the originating task, enabling communication between tasks.
 Unique labels can be chosen by the application or assigned by the library.
+Tasks can explicitly declare these dependencies and 'conduit' will check for data races or dangling references at build time.
+ Labels can be made unique by scoping with a prefix, and 'conduit' will rewrite the dependencies for you.

-  An error in any of the tasks aborts the traversal, returning in a callback this error and previous results already in the map.
+  An error in any of the tasks aborts the traversal, returning in a callback this error and previous (or parallel)  results already in the map.

   The structure and configuration of conduits can be serialized, and later on, after parsing, can be bound  to a different set of implementation